drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-11
+_11-24  7:58_ "just", typed with the left hand one key to the right, spells "judy"

 _11-23  8:27_ "sling the backpack up on the truck" versus "fling the towel around the waist" https://www.english-corpora.org/coca/ has "sling/fling the ball" and "slung the strap/flung the door" as top cites.
 No cites of my examples, so no diff?
 For balls, sure, but "sling the door/fling the door"?, surely not.